Author: Kelsey Fox

 Old Dominion University

 Once a branch of the College of William & Mary, Old Dominion University is now its own college — and a great one at that.
 Old Dominion is situated “where the city meets the sea.”
 That is, about five miles from downtown Norfolk, right along the Chesapeake Bay, and where the rivers James, Elizabeth, and Lafayette all converge.
-One hundred sixty-eight different undergraduate degree programs are offered.
+One hundred sixty-eight different undergraduate degree programs are offered from this respected college on the east coast.
 Students interested in oceanic-type degrees have plenty of research opportunities in the university’s Maritime Institute’s Climate Change and Sea Level Rise Initiative.
-Washington Monthly has named Old Dominion the 109th best university in the nation.
+Washington Monthly has named Old Dominion the 109th-best university in the nation.

 University of Washington

-Students at University of Washington in Seattle have access to both city and beach—the best of both worlds!
-The university is one of the largest in the world, and offers a variety of bachelor’s, master’s, and doctoral degrees in over 140 different departments and colleges.
+Students at the University of Washington in Seattle have access to both city and the beach—the best of both worlds!
+The public research university is one of the largest in the world and offers a variety of bachelor’s, master’s, and doctoral degrees in over 140 different departments and colleges.
 More than 20 Nobel laureates are University of Washington alumni, as are myriad Pulitzer Prize winners, and Fulbright, Marshall, and Rhodes Scholars.
-For students hoping to enjoy the water during their off time, Puget Sound, Lake Washington, and Green Lake are all within an easy distance.
+For students hoping to enjoy the water during their off time, Puget Sound, Lake Washington, and Green Lake are all within easy distance.

 Coastal Carolina University

 Conway, South Carolina